poidogho/nhlteamsSPA/nhlteams/README.md

-# NHLTEAL App build with ReactJS
+# NHLTEAM App build with ReactJS

 This is a simple assessment app that fetches NHL teams and gets the players from each team.
 The app used nhlAPI to fetch all the data that was used.